Lingletao/Simple-Gadget-Collection--for-Object-Detection-Tasks/README_EN.md

        └─labels      <--annotation txt file (for valuation)
 ```

 ## 3. Obtain statistical information about your dataset:
+### 3.1 Simple statistical information:
 These tools provide statistical methods for different formats of annotation files.
 You can use the statistical tools to quickly understand the percentage of each sample and determine whether the samples are balanced with each other, providing useful information for your next training and fine-tuning.

 `xml_cls_stat.py` and `json_cls_stat.py` to obtain the statistical information of the annotation file in VOC and COCO format respectively.
 The usage method is very simple, you need to copy `xml_cls_stat.py` or `json_cls_stat.py` to your VOC or COCO data set folder.